How to Recognize if You’re Being Overworked

 In this blog post, we will:

-• Explain what overwork is and how it differs from burnout,
+• Explain the definition of overwork and how it differs from burnout,

 • List and explain the main symptoms of being overworked,